quentinjamet/MEDWEST60/src_config/making-of-Config.md

 At this stage, if the previous `make_xios` was successful, you end up with an operational XIOS in `$DEVDIR/xios-2.0_rev_1630`

-**QJ**: The `arch.env` from `./xios-x.x/` specified the modules used to compile XIOS.
+**QJ**: The `arch.env` from `./xios-x.x/` specifies the modules used to compile XIOS.
 Check consistency with other compilation/execution procedures.

 ### Create your MEDWEST60 configuration